joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 3. Difficulty should start at 0 and be easy to calculate; if difficulty to cast reaches 7, no further calculations are required.
 4. Resolving magic with a roll should only require one roll.

-Implementation to calculate difficulty to cast:
+Implementation (calculating difficulty to cast):

 **Rarity of spell**